sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

     ```

-## Permission Summary
+## Role Summary

 Permission requirement for this example comes as follows

 - **management account**
     - terraform aws provider: default
     - `SysdigSecureForCloudRole` will be created
-      - used by Sysdig to subscribe to cloudtrail-sns
+      - used by Sysdig to subscribe to cloudtrail events
       - used by Sysdig to be able to jump to several member accounts to pull ECR hosted images through the `OrganizationAccountAccessRole` role
+      - assumming previous role will also enable the access of cloudtrail s3 buckets when they are in a different region than were the terraform module is deployed

     - `SysdigCloudBench` role will be created for SecurityAudit read-only purpose, used by Sysdig to benchmark

 - **member accounts**
     - terraform aws provider: 'member' aliased
       - this provider can be configured as desired, we just provide a default option
-    - requires [`OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) default role created by AWS for managed-account users to be able to admin member accounts
+    - by default, we suggest using an assumeRole to the [AWS created default role `OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html)
       - if this role does not exist provide input var `organizational_member_default_admin_role` with the role
     - `SysdigCloudBench` role will be created for SecurityAudit read-only purpose, used by Sysdig to benchmark

-    - **sysdig member account workload**
+- **sysdig workload member account**
   - if ECS workload is deployed, `ECSTaskRole` will be used to define its permissions
     - used by Sysdig to assumeRole on management account `SysdigSecureForCloudRole` and other organizations `OrganizationAccountAccessRole`

 ## Notice